exercism/v3/languages/javascript/docs/implementing-a-concept-exercise.md

-# How to implement a JavaScript concept exercise
+# How to implement a JavaScript Concept Exercise

-This document describes how to implement a concept exercise for the JavaSCript track.
+This document describes how to implement a Concept Exercise for the JavaSCript track.
 As this document is generic, the following placeholders are used:

 - `<slug>`: the name of the exercise in snake_case (e.g. `anonymous-methods`).
-- `<concepts>`: the concepts the exercise is about (e.g. `loops`),
+- `<concepts>`: the Concepts the exercise is about (e.g. `loops`),
-- `<concept-1>`: a single concept slug,
+- `<concept-1>`: a single Concept slug,
-- `<prerequisite-n>`: a single concept slug,
+- `<prerequisite-n>`: a single Concept slug,
 - `<uuid>`: a _new_ v4 UUID (random!)
 - `<first-and-last-name>`: your first and last name (e.g. `Derk-Jan Karrenbeld`)
 - `<git-email>`: the email address you use for git (e.g. `derk-jan+github@karrenbeld.info`)

 Before implementing the exercise, please make sure you have a good understanding of what the exercise should be teaching (and what not).
 This information can be found in the exercise's GitHub issue.
-Having done this, please read the [JavaScript concept exercises introduction][concept-exercises].
-If you have come up with something completely new, create a new issue _first_ so we can discuss the concept exercise.
+Having done this, please read the [JavaScript Concept exercises introduction][concept-exercises].
+If you have come up with something completely new, create a new issue _first_ so we can discuss the Concept Exercise.

-To implement a concept exercise, the following files must be created:
+To implement a Concept Exercise, the following files must be created:

 <pre>
 languages